skuqre/rb-anise/src/pages/tos.md

 - **Discord Webhooks**
 - **BlablaLink IDs**

-We do not collect any personally identifiable data (e.g. emails, passwords).
+I do not collect any personally identifiable data (e.g. emails, passwords).
 All collected data is used solely for providing the Bot's services to users and is not shared or sold to third parties.
 If you wish to request data removal, please contact me (see Section VII).
 <br><br>
 Further information on how these information is used, stored, and processed is listed in the [Privacy Policy](/rb-anise/privacy/).

 ## V. Limitation of Liability

 The Bot is provided "as is" without any warranties.
-We are not liable for:
+I am not liable for:

 <!-- - Any disruptions, bugs, or downtime. -->
 - Any unintended consequences resulting from the use of the Bot.